EU disagrees on need for Ebola screening at Europe's airports

-Ministers met in Brussels to discuss ways to strengthen Europe's defenses against a disease that has killed around 4,500 people in West Africa in the latest outbreak, the worst on record.
+Ministers met in Brussels to discuss ways to strengthen Europe's defences against a disease that has killed around 4,500 people in West Africa in the latest outbreak, the worst on record.

 France said on Wednesday it would begin screening air passengers for Ebola if they arrive on flights from regions hit by the disease, following similar decisions by Britain and the Czech Republic.
 But other EU governments have made no such move.